-Depending on the product or service you are advertising, there are plenty of alternative ad networks which you can take advantage of.
+Depending on the product or service you are advertising, there are plenty of alternative ad networks that you can take advantage of.
 Not only is the competition usually lower on these alternative networks, but the cost per click is often much lower.

 No matter if you’re running retargeting, location or user intent campaigns, these Google Ads alternatives are sure to help you improve your marketing efforts.

 In no particular order, here are the Google Ads alternatives you are looking for!